digiaiiris/zabbix-agent/README.md

 # Overview

-Build Digia Pulssi specific Zabbix Agent installation packages.
-The changes introduced by Pulssi are as follows:
+Build Digia Iiris specific Zabbix Agent installation packages.
+The changes introduced by Iiris are as follows:

-- Use a forked Zabbix agent at https://github.com/digiapulssi/zabbix.
+- Use a forked Zabbix agent at https://github.com/digiaiiris/zabbix.
 The changes in the forked version enable new security features that allow better control at the monitored host as to the files and logs monitored
 - Bundle monitoring scripts at https://github.com/digiapulssi/zabbix-monitoring-scripts